-Russian oenologist, at a tasting in San Francisco in 1971: Enjoying an old wine is like a physical love for an old lady.
+Russian oenologist, at a tasting in San Francisco in 1971: Enjoying an old wine is like a physical love of an old lady.
 It is possible; it may even be fun, but it requires a little bit of imagination.

 Leo Tolstoy (1828-1910)

 Russian writer in conversation with his colleague Maxim Gorki (1868-1936): I do not like drunks, but I know people who become interesting when they have drunk one, then through wit, beauty of thought, fluency and wealth of language shine.
 All things that leave them in a sober state.
 That's why I'm ready to praise the wine.

 Kurt Tucholsky (1890-1935)

 German writer (Gripsholm Castle, Germany Germany about everything): In a rush is the most beautiful moment he begins and the memory of him.
 Tucholsky especially loved the wines from the Franconian region, the wines of the famous winery Bürgerspital He said: We should not have drunk so much Steinwein.
 But that's hard: something of purity, of clear power, of sun and sun-soaked earth was not there yet.
 And that was only the open in glasses - how will that be until the pressed bottles of the bag are put on the table.

 Mark Twain (1835-1910)

 American writer (Tom Sawyer, Huckleberry Finn): Champagne is probably the luckiest source of inspiration.

 Urban VIII.
 (1568-1644)

 The Pope on the Italian mathematician, physicist and astronomer Galileo Galilei (1564-1642) in Bertolt Brecht's "The Life of Galileo": He knows more pleasures than any man I have ever met.
 He thinks out of sensuality.
 He couldn't say no to an old wine and a new thought.

 English queen, who loved the Riesling from Hochheim (Rheingau): Good Hoc keeps off the Doc (Good Hochheimer makes the doctor superfluous).

 Henri Vidal (1919-2000)

 Voltaire - François-Marie Arouet (1694-1778)

 French philosopher and writer: Wine is the nightingale among the drinks.

 David Raines Wallace (1945)

 US writer on nature conservation and natural history (The Monkey's Bridge): The fermentation was perhaps a bigger discovery than the fire.